Key Takeaways

 U.S. Treasury, the IRS and Annuities

 The federal government has various rules that govern how annuities tax-deferment works.
 Consequently, the U.S. Treasury Department and Internal Revenue Service have a say in the operation and use of annuities.
-The IRS Publication 939, also known as the General Rule for Pensions and Annuities, explains taxation of annuities.
+The IRS Publication 939, also known as the General Rule for Pensions and Annuities, explains the taxation of annuities.

 Over the years, the Treasury and the IRS have issued rules that have allowed for the creation of different annuity products.